How studying abroad transformed me

 These life-changing experiences shaped the person I am today and I’m happy that my new life goals include helping others find their own travel inspiration.
 I truly believe that travel has changed my life positively and I hope that I can help others find that too by working together with Ine on World Wild Hearts.

 People all around the world have had life-changing travel experiences.
 Whether it's studying abroad, traveling for leisure, working abroad, or living abroad!
-Check out more of our Traveler Stories.
+Check out more of our Travel Stories.

 Have you had a life-changing travel experience?
 Comment below!